To avoid confusion over terms used by the WRMC for various certificates and titles, this

 assisting a trainee pilot when there are no instructors available.
-Assistance is usually given by buddy lead but may, in special circumstances be by single transmitter.
+Assistance is usually given by buddy box system, in special circumstances be by single transmitter.
 The assistant must stay with the trainee pilot until the end of the flight.

 A club member holding at least an 'A' certificate and BMFA insurance, who has decided to fly alone at our site when there are no other fliers available, as required by WRMC rules.
 This is to be carried out in a safe manner at all times and at the pilot's own risk.
-Any pilot holding at least an 'A' certificate and BMFA insurance who on a single visit has been invited to fly on either of our sites.
-The person inviting the visitor will be for the behaviour and conduct of the visitor while on site.
+Any pilot holding at least an 'A' certificate and BMFA insurance who on a single visit has been invited to fly on our flying site.
+The person inviting the visitor will be responsible for the behaviour and conduct of the visitor while on site.